CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/files-and-folders/what-are-files-and-folders.md

 ## Paths and where files are resolved

 Path strings are interpreted on the **execution server** (or on a UNC share that server can reach), not necessarily on the machine where the flow was designed.
-Absolute, relative, and UNC forms are supported; see [Paths][] for formats and examples.
+Absolute, relative, and UNC forms are supported; see [Paths][paths] for formats and examples.

 This is the same rule used for email attachments and other features that take file paths: store inputs and outputs where the Execution Service account can read and write them.
 See [What is Email?][] for attachment path guidance.